If you buy something through a link on this page, we may earn a small commission. How this works.

 - swallowing corrosives or foreign objects

-- having an autoimmune disorder such as Hashimoto’s disease or type 1 diabetes
+- having an autoimmune disorder such as Hashimoto’s thyroiditis or type 1 diabetes

 - vitamin B12 deficiency